Indications for: ZEPATIER

 HCV NS5A inhibitor + HCV NS3/4A protease inhibitor.

 See Contraindications.
 Concomitant moderate CYP3A inducers or certain strong CYP3A inhibitors: not recommended.
 Concomitant certain immunosuppressants or chemotherapeutic agents: may increase risk of HBV reactivation.
 May be antagonized by nafcillin, bosentan, etravirine, modafinil.
 May be potentiated by ketoconazole, elvitegravir/cobicistat/emtricitabine/tenofovir disoproxil fumarate or tenofovir alafenamide.
 Potentiates tacrolimus (monitor tacrolimus levels, changes in renal function), atorvastatin (limit max 20mg/day), rosuvastatin (limit max 10mg/day).
 May potentiate fluvastatin, lovastatin, simvastatin; use lowest effective dose of these drugs.
-Monitor INR with warfarin.
+Monitor INR frequently with warfarin.

 Fatigue, headache, nausea, diarrhea, anemia.